Mass predictions of triply heavy hybrid baryons via QCD sum rules: Formalism

-where $\rho_{1}^{\text{pert}}(s)$, $\rho_1^{G^2}(s)$, $\rho_1^{G^3}(s)$, and $\rho_1^{G^4}(s)$ represent the spectral densities of the perturbative term, the two-gluon condensate contribution, the three-gluon condensate contribution, and the four-gluon condensate contribution, respectively.
 The typical LO Feynman diagrams of a triply heavy hybrid baryon state that contribute to the spectral densities in Eq.(\ref{spectral-density}) are shown in Fig.~\ref{Feynman-diagram}, where diagram I denotes the contribution from the perturbative term, diagram II represents the two-gluon condensate, III and IV are the three-gluon condensates, and V-VII depict the four-gluon condensates, respectively.

 After making the Borel transformation to Eq.(\ref{Pi-OPE}), we can reach the following equation